nickthename/nickthename.github.io/guides/characters.md

 <hr>
 ## ![](/guides/img/chars/full/fox.png) Fox

+Fox is a ultra-mobile glass cannon that can dominate neutral or die off of a single throw and rewards technical accuracy.
+When you start playing fox, you'll want to check out [Nate L's tutorial on short-hop double lasers](https://youtu.be/8lOpfwS5NMs), an important technique for racking up damage in neutral.
+To convert your neutral wins into stocks, practice some of Isai's [fox-a-day combos](https://www.youtube.com/playlist?list=PLa2UFXOI_bqlnvunVze9rRR46wzBXVn-H), or copy a few from Huntsman's [Fox is Fox combo video](https://youtu.be/Z6eoJNnxQQM).
+Expect to get thrown off stage quite a bit, but don't give up!
+Practice using your double jump to grab the ledge from the maximum distance, and mix up your opponent with fox's fantastic aerial drift after up-b.
+Watch [LD's recovery montage](https://www.youtube.com/watch?v=rGkQD4nKNiA) for some great examples.

+The gold standard for NA fox play has long been LD, aka Sleepy Fox. whose lack of rest hasn't stopped him from racking up wins against the likes of Alvin, Josh Brody, and Revan.
+His distinctive reaction-heavy playstyle and famous "archetype" combos make him a great entry point for those looking to study Fox vods.
+His incredibly recoveries should be inspirational for any Fox that's tired of dying off of a single backthrow.
+From there, make sure to check out the ultra-technical Stranded, laser-heavy Silver Spoon, and precise edgeguarding of Lowww Power.

 #### Advanced Techniques
 - [Short Hop Double Laser \| Nate L](https://youtu.be/8lOpfwS5NMs)
 - [Shine Cancel \| Nate L](https://youtu.be/8lOpfwS5NMs?t=1465)